 For a long time, all my weight-loss efforts failed and I spent over two decades on what I call the diet-go-round: jumping from one diet to the next to the next, hoping that this next one would be the answer.
 It never was though because diets have a failure rate of anywhere from 40-99% after two years depending on which study you read.
 But I kept myself going in circles anyway until, at my heaviest, I weighed 304 pounds.

 As of this writing, I weigh 128 pounds.
 I didn’t starve, take pills, or have surgery to get there.
 I eat what I want as long as I’m not allergic to it.
 I don’t exercise like a maniac.
 I don’t weigh and measure what I’m going to eat, count calories, keep a food journal, or anything else that many diets tell you to do.
 I do not diet anymore.
 Period.

-I’ve kept the weight off for eight years by doing intuitive eating, which is eating when you’re hungry and stopping when you’re comfortably full.
+I’ve kept the weight off for eight years by simply listening to my body, eating when I’m hungry and stopping when I’m comfortably full.
 I have no fear about the weight coming back and not knowing what to do about it.
 I got free.
 You can too.

 Here’s what I’ve learned about why weight-loss efforts fail:

 1. Weight-loss efforts fail because your motivation is someone else

 When you’re trying to lose weight (or do anything else, I would argue) you need to check your motivation, first and foremost.